SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   The finest sorting is achieved with clrw=1 and no sorting with clrw equal to the full size of a patch along dimension X.
   The cluster size in dimension Y and Z is always the full extent of the patch.

+.. py:data:: vecto

+  :default: ``disable``

+  Enable the use of the vectorized operators

+  Advanced users.
+Sevevecto ral vectorization modes are available:
+    * ``disable``: non-vectorized operators are used.
+      This mode is recommended when the number of particles per cell keeps low (below 8 particles per cell) all along the simulation.
+    * ``normal``: only vectorized operators are used
+    * ``dynamic``: in this mode, the best set of operators (scalar or vectorized) is determined dynamically per patch.
+      In ``vectorized`` state, the cell sorting method is used whereas in ``scalar`` state, the original sorting method is applied.
+      This means that a small overhead can be induced due to the patch reconfiguration.
+    * ``dynamic2``: this is the second dynamic mode.
+    Here, the cell sorting method is used in both ``scalar`` and ``vectorized`` state.

+  In ``dynamic`` mode, the reconfiguration period can be tuned with the ``DynamicVectorization`` panel.
+  By default, the reconfiguration is done at every timesteps.

 .. py:data:: maxwell_solver

   :default: 'Yee'